Standard steps of importing into the Netherlands

 6. Request a quotation

 Ask the supplier for a clear quotation.
-A quotation consists of different parts, for instance price, delivery time, and payment conditions.
 Negotiate the terms of the quotation, and ask for adjustments if necessary.
 Also check if the quotation mentions the Incoterms®.
 These are standard agreements about the transport of the products.
 If you use one of the 11 Incoterms®, you have a clear agreement with your supplier on who is responsible for arranging transport and who runs the risk of damage to the goods during transport.

 7. Arrange transport